Ashiesamuel12/Golden-Years/README.md

 + The footer appears on all three pages of the  website.
 ![Footer](https://github.com/Ashiesamuel12/Golden-Years/blob/fcd97768d95bcaf8108c9998863d000bb895e324/readme/social-media.png)

+## Responsiveness

++ The website was made responsive with the use of different methods, mainly media queries and the use of flexbox.

 # Technologies Used

 + The website was built using only Html and css.

 + A Javascript script is being used for the [Font Awesome](http://fontawesome.com) icons used in the footer.